aishwarya99999/COVID_Classifier/README.md

 # COVID_Classifier
-Automated Detection of COVID-19 Using Chest X-Ray Detection
+Automated Detection of COVID-19 Using Chest X-Ray Images.